-As indicated above, KCP&L performed the retail rate impact calculation for reporting purposes only using Staff's methodology as required by the Commission's order in Case No. ET-2014-0071.
-That Commission order, which is final and non-appealable, also provided that 1) KCP&L could suspend payment of solar rebates after making solar rebate payments of at least \$36.5 million after August 31, 2012 (which KCP&L will do in the near future), and 2) the retail rate impact methodology was still a matter in dispute among stakeholders and would be the subject of a future rulemaking proceeding (which has not yet occurred).
-For 2015, 2016 and 2017, respectively, that calculation produces accurate and complete picture of the retail rate impact of KCP&L's spending on renewables for the following reasons:
+KCP&L has performed the rate impact calculation in accordance with the methodology as required by the RES rules.
+The Commission's order in Case No. ET-2014-0071, which is final and non-appealable, provided that 1) KCP&L could suspend payment of solar rebates after making solar rebate payments of at least \$36.5 million after August 31, 2012 (which KCP&L expects to do in 2016), and 2) the retail rate impact methodology was still a matter in dispute among stakeholders and would be the subject of a future rulemaking proceeding (which has not yet occurred).
+For 2016, 2017 and 2018, respectively, that calculation produces

+L KCP&L asserts that the RES rules' methodology does not present an accurate and complete picture of the retail rate impact of KCP&L's spending on renewables for the following reasons:

-- The above retail rate impact calculations do not take into account that KCP&L has paid close to \$36.5 million in solar rebates which is in compliance with the specified level as approved by the MPSC in Case No. ET-2014-0071 and is well in excess of 1% of its revenues. - KCP&L's current rate case, Case No. ER-2014-0370, is based on annual recovery of renewable energy costs and reflects recovery of 1% of KCP&L's revenues. - As shown by comparing Tables 2 and 3, KCP&L's renewable portfolio far exceeds the requirements of the statute.
+The above retail rate impact calculations do not take into account that KCP&L has paid close to \$36.5 million in solar rebates which is in compliance with the specified level as approved by the MPSC in Case No. ET-2014-0071 and is well in excess of 1% of its revenues.

+- KCP&L's current rate case, Case No. ER-2014-0370, is based on annual recovery of renewable energy costs and reflects recovery of 1% of KCP&L's revenues. - As shown by comparing Tables 2 and 3, KCP&L's renewable portfolio far exceeds the requirements of the statute.